How to write historical fiction in 10 steps

 by Andrew Noakes

-In this guide, I explain how to write historical fiction in 10 steps, breaking the process down into bitesize chunks to help you get started on your journey.
+In this guide, we explain how to write historical fiction in 10 steps, breaking the process down into bitesize chunks to help you get started on your journey.

 Writing historical fiction can be challenging, even for a seasoned writer.
 You have the usual things to worry about – planning, plotting, structure, character development, etc. – but on top of that, you also have to grapple with the in-depth research and get to grips with the key considerations around historical accuracy and authenticity.